davetron5000/naildrivin5.com/_posts/2016-06-15-imagined-rails-6-doubling-down-on-resource-based-design.md

 The first is how to provide a non-ActiveRecord object all the needed functionality that Rails' form and URL helpers expect.
 This can be achieved with Active Model, though Active Model is a pretty large interface.

-The second problem is how to properly assemble such a resource using possibly disparite bits of Active Records.
+The second problem is how to properly assemble such a resource using possibly disparate bits of Active Records.
 In my post, I listed an "Account" resource as an example.
 In our hypothetical application, the account view shows some user information, such as their name and email, but also information about their most recent order.

 This is typically solved via some sort of presenter framework, and there are a **lot** of them.
 Their existence says to me that Rails developers want such a framework, and Rails could greatly help us by providing one that was easy to use and full-featured.